krishxps/Krish-portfolio/README.md

 Welcome to my portfolio repository!
 This repository contains code and resources for my personal portfolio website.
 Here, you can find information about me, my projects, and how to contact me.

 <h2>About Me</h2>
-I am Parminder, a Front-end Devloper passionate about Good looking user side .
-With 2 years of experience in Front-end , I have worked on various projects and gained expertise in Reactjs, Nodejs Mongodb, React Native, Firebase,AWS and many more.
+I am Krish, a Software Developer who is passionate about making good softwares and websites.
+I have worked on various projects and gained expertise in MERN Stack, C++ , Java.

 <h2>Portfolio Website</h2>
 This repository hosts the code for my portfolio website.
-You can visit it here <a href="https://parminder.netlify.app/">Parminder Portfolio</a>.
+You can visit it here <a href="https://krishxps.github.io/Krish-portfolio/">Krish Portfolio</a>.
 The website showcases:

 <b>About Me:</b> A brief introduction to who I am and what I do.
-<b>Projects:</b> Highlights of some of my notable projects, with descriptions and links to their respective repositories or live demos.
+<b>Projects:</b> UPDATING SOON
-<b>Resume:</b> A downloadable copy of my resume.
+<b>Resume:</b> UPDATING SOON.
 <b>Contact:</b> Ways to get in touch with me, such as email, social media links, or a contact form.

 <h2>Technologies Used</h2>